UK joins US, Australia in Beijing Winter Olympics boycott - NewsBreak

 UK joins US, Australia in Beijing Winter Olympics boycott

-No U.K. government minister will attend the Beijing Winter Olympics , British Prime Minister Boris Johnson announced Wednesday, calling it “effectively” a diplomatic boycott.
+LONDON — (AP) — No U.K. government minister will attend the Beijing Winter Olympics, British Prime Minister Boris Johnson announced Wednesday, calling it “effectively” a diplomatic boycott.

 The announcement came after the White House and the Australian government confirmed diplomatic boycotts of the Winter Olympics in February to protest Chinese human rights abuses.
 China has vowed to react with “firm countermeasures.”